Vancouver Empty Home Tax Calculator 2026

 Vancouver Empty Home Tax Rates

-For the 2023 reference year (January 1-December 31, 2023), if your property was declared as empty, you will be required to pay a 3% tax on the assessed value of your property.
-Earlier this year, the city council of Vancouver had approved increasing the Empty Home Tax rate from 3% to 5%; however, in September, the new council voted in favour of keeping the tax rate at 3%, consistent with the rate of the tax in the previous years.
+For the reference year 2025 (January 1-December 31, 2025), if your property was declared as empty, you will be required to pay a 3% tax on the assessed value of your property.

 Empty Homes Tax Rate1%1.25%3%